haysconun/blastospim-processing-pipeline-Jupyter/README.md

 *On MAC OSX you will need to install Xcode from the App store and run Xcode once to accept the license aggrement.*

+### Note potential issue

+This has only been tested for mac and linux machines.

 ## Correction of segmentation and tracking

 See documentation of ImageJ plugin tool AnnotatorJ version 1.6 ( https://github.com/PrincetonUniversity/blastospim-processing-pipeline ).